Black Lives Matter movement fuels racism debate in small German town | DW | 24.07.2020

 Read more: What should be done with controversial monuments?

-Critics are arguing that the crest includes a racist depiction: Saint Maurice, also known as the "Coburg Moor," is a Black man with attributes clearly viewed by the creator as typical for the people of contemporary Black Africa: thick lips, a slight underbite, and frizzy hair, as well as a large creole earring.
-The image can be seen throughout the town: on facades, signs and – every couple of meters – on the top of manhole covers.
+Critics are arguing that the crest includes a racist depiction: Saint Maurice, also known as the "Coburg Moor," is a Black man with attributes clearly viewed by the creator as stereotypical for the people of Black Africa: thick lips, a slight underbite, and frizzy hair, as well as a large creole earring.
+The image can be seen throughout the town, featured on facades, signs and — every couple of meters — on the top of manhole covers.

 Racist stereotype